Frequently Asked Questions

 Which insurance plans does the Health Center accept?

 UCF Student Health Services is in-network with Florida Blue (formerly BlueCross/Blue Shield) PPO & Blue Options plans, United Healthcare, AvMED, Aetna, Cigna PPO, and Tricare plans.
 Please note that we do not accept most HMO plans.
 Call our Insurance Office at 407.823.1649 for coverage verification.
 If using an insurance plan with out-of-network benefits, SHS will provide you with the proper documentation, and you will be responsible for self-filing a claim with your insurance company.
+All out-of-pocket expenses as determined by your health insurer are due at the time of service.

 Which insurance plans does the Dental Center accept?

 The Dental Center is currently in-network with Cigna DPPO Network and United Healthcare Dental PPO insurance providers.
 However, if your PPO dental plan provides out-of-network benefits, we will file your claim as a courtesy.
 No HMO dental plans are accepted at this time.
+Payment for all dental services is due at the time of service.

 Where can I find more information about the current UCF-endorsed Student Health Insurance Plan?